top of page

 • LinkedIn

 CESA 7 is committed to ensuring its website is accessible to people with disabilities.
-All the pages on our website will meet W3CWA’s Web Content Accessibility Guidelines 2.1, Level AA conformance.
+All pages on our website will meet W3C’s Web Content Accessibility Guidelines 2.1 Level AA conformance.
 If you experience difficulties while visiting our site, kindly report it to David Gordon at dgordon@cesa7.org

-Additionally, our social media platform content expects everyone feels safe.
+Additionally, our social media platform content expects everyone to feel safe.
 Bullying of any kind is not allowed, and degrading comments about things like race, religion, culture, sexual orientation, gender, or identity will not be tolerated.
 If you have questions or concerns, please contact us at contactus@cesa7.org

 bottom of page